vahrervert/AntiCheatReloaded/README.md

 Issues should be filed by hitting the [issues](https://github.com/Rammelkast/AntiCheatReloaded/issues?state=open) tab above.
 Please make sure you search your issue before opening a new ticket.

 Please include the following information with your issue, this allows me to fix it quicker;
-* The `/anticheat debug` log
 * Your AntiCheatReloaded version
 * Your server software (Bukkit/Spigot/Other) and it's version
-* If you use ProtocolLib, your ProtocolLib version
+* Your ProtocolLib version
 * Whether or not you are using protocol hacks (ViaVersion etc.)
+* Any logs relating to the issue

 Usage
 -------